nguyensjsu/su18-202-t3am/README.md

 ### Infra Works
 - [X] Set up AWS Dynamo DB (for NoSQL) or RDS to persist data.
 2 instances: 1 for prod and 1 for dev.
 - [X] Set up EC2 instances or ECS Fargate as API server.
-- [ ] [Nice to have].
-Set up CI/CD pipeline for the above webapp/noSQL in the github repo...
+- [X] Set up CI/CD pipeline for the above webapp/noSQL in the github repo...

 ### API Work
 - [X] Server framework (Lin)